ReturnPolicyChecker

 What is Sephora's return policy?

 Sephora's return policy allows customers to return new or gently used cosmetics, skincare, and beauty products within 30 days of purchase for a full refund to the original payment method.
-If you return your item between 31 and 60 days from purchase, Sephora will issue a refund in the form of store credit (or a Sephora gift card).
+If you return your item between 31 and 60 days from purchase, Sephora will issue store credit instead.
 All returns require a receipt or verification through a Sephora Beauty Insider account.
-Returns without proof of purchase may be rejected or subject to strict ID verification.
-Products that are significantly consumed (over half empty) are not eligible for return.
+Returns without proof of purchase may be rejected or subject to ID verification, and products that are significantly consumed are not eligible.
+Note that Sephora products bought inside Kohl's must be returned to Kohl's, not to a stand-alone Sephora.

 What is Best Buy's return policy?